europace/kex-vorgang-update-api/README.md

 * The Vorgang has to have the status=`AKTIV`, which means it must not be archived.
 * The authenticated user has to have Übernahmerechte to the current Kundenbetreuer and to the partner to be changed to.
-* The partner to be changed has to have Übernahmerechte to the current Kundenbetreuer and must be a person.
+* The partner to be changed to has to have Übernahmerechte to the current Kundenbetreuer and must be a person.
 * The Datenkontext (TESTUMGEBUNG|ECHTGESCHAEFT) has to be allowed for the authenticated user.

 ## Request-Datentypen